eonx-com/easy-monorepo/packages/EasyRepository/docs/laravel_doctrine_orm_install.md

 ## AbstractPaginatedDoctrineOrmRepository

-If you need to deal with paginated sets of objects, this package provides you with `StepTheFkUp\EasyRepository\Implementations\Doctrine\ORM\AbstractPaginatedDoctrineOrmRepository` which has everything setup for you.
+If you need to deal with paginated sets of objects, this package provides you with `LoyaltyCorp\EasyRepository\Implementations\Doctrine\ORM\AbstractPaginatedDoctrineOrmRepository` which has everything setup for you.
 This repository has a dependency on the `StartSizeDataInterface` from the `stepthefkup/pagination` package so to be able to use it you first need to update your project's dependencies: